Epiklizard/math-club-webapp/README.md

 ## How to navigate
 - If you only care about the application and want to start a local web that is interactive with other devices on the same local area network, go to implement/ folder
 - If you would like to go in depth with the code and how client and server communicates, go to code-walkthrough/ and read the two .md files

+18/02/2024 note:
+codebase is actually pretty bad, making it harder by not using bootstrap or alternatives for UIs and using sockets instead of POST and GETs.
+So all of above is just a marker for my own skill and I can look back with amusement.